GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/tween3d/index.md

 ---

-Change models proportions and orientation over time to make smooth animations.
+Change 3D models proportions over time to make smooth animations like wobbling.

+It's used in this example:

+* a 3D Bomberman-like game ([open the project online](https://editor.gdevelop.io/?project=example://3d-bomber-bunny))

+Breaking changes of 0.1.0:

+- The Tween behavior is now required by the 3D Tween behavior.
+Add the Tween behavior on any object that uses the 3D Tween behavior

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.